 - Church leaders who say all are welcome here but don’t welcome minority voices to speak from the podium contradict themselves.

-- Educators who sigh and roll their eyes as a minority child acts out in class again rather than pausing to consider whether this is a cry for food from a child without the right words, keep blinders on rather than exploring the full picture of what impedes the child from learning.
+- Educators who sigh and roll their eyes as a minority child acts out in class rather than pausing to consider whether this is a cry for food from a child without the right words, keep blinders on rather than exploring the full picture of what impedes the child from learning.

 When Unity Translates from the Athletic Field to Real Life; Leaders Break Down Barriers.